Equine Heaves/Equine COPD

 • Soak hay 10 minutes prior to feeding in a Rubbermaid container.
 Do not use flakes of hay to soak.
 First must tear up flakes into loose hay, then vigorously shake out hay to lower dust, then place in a hay net, then put in tub to soak with a brick on top.

 • “No additional benefit from prolonged soaking.
-We found immersing hay until thoroughly wet had virtually the same effect as 16 hours soaking.” (on particle count) Dr. Pirie, Vet Sci Res., 2007 Click here to see Dr. Pirie’s abstract.
+We found immersing hay until thoroughly wet had virtually the same effect as 16 hours soaking.” (on particle count) Click here to see Dr. Pirie’s abstract in Vet Sci Res., 2007, Respirable dust concentrations in equine stables.
+Part 2: the benefits of soaking hay and optimising the environment in a neighbouring stable.

 • Colder weather or boarding – may not have the ability to soak.
 Still take hay outside (do not do in the shed row) and tear up the flakes, shake out the dust, then bring back in if in the stall or leave outside in the field.